iriberri/aiida_core/docs/source/developer_guide/core/orm_overview.rst

 .. note:: This list only includes the classes included in AiiDA-core.
 For all the plugin subclasses, check the corresponding plugin repositories.

-.. automodule:: aiida.orm.node.process
+.. automodule:: aiida.orm.nodes.process
    :members:
    :noindex:
    :special-members: __init__

-.. automodule:: aiida.orm.node.process.calculation.calcjob
+.. automodule:: aiida.orm.nodes.process.calculation.calcjob
    :members:
    :noindex:
    :special-members: __init__